gwu-libraries/sfm-ui/docs/exploring.rst

 Logstash
 ========
 * Logstash waits for ElasticSearch to start.
-However, it may take a long time for ElasticSearch to start completelyt.
+However, it may take a long time for ElasticSearch to start completely.
 By default, a large wait time has been set but you may find it necessary to make it even larger.
-TODO: HOW TO DO THIS
+To set the wait time, please check the ``docker-compose.yml`` file and set the corresponding value to ``WAIT_SECS``.
 * Limit to a single collection set by providing the collection set id.

 X-Pack monitoring